Nobody's Wife (song): Critical reception

-Chart performance
+Release and chart performance

-The song was first released in the Netherlands in the latter half of 1997.
+The song was first released in the Netherlands in August 1997.
 It first charted on the Single Top 100 chart on 20 September 1997 at number 94, then debuted on the Dutch Top 40 Tipparade chart on 4 October at number 30.
 On 15 November, the song rose to number two on both charts on stayed at that rank for four weeks on both listings.
 It remained on the Dutch Top 40 for 20 weeks and the Single Top 100 for 40 weeks, earning a platinum certification from the NVPI for shipments of over 75,000 units.
 According to the Single Top 100 chart, it was the ninth-best-selling hit of the year.

 After its Dutch success, "Nobody's Wife" began to receive airplay throughout western and northern Europe.
 It made its first foreign chart appearance on the Swedish Singles Chart on 12 December 1997, climbing to a peak of number two on 16 January 1998 and keeping the position for five weeks.
 It ended 1998 as Sweden's 17th-most-successful song and was certified platinum for shipping over 30,000 copies.
 The single is also certified platinum in Norway, where it peaked at number two for three weeks.
 In the Flanders region of Belgium, "Nobody's Wife" reached number five on the week of 28 February and eventually went gold for sales exceeding 25,000, and in Denmark, it reached number six in late January.

 In February 1998, "Nobody's Wife" charted in Finland, rising to number nine three weeks after its debut.
 The song then garnered success in Iceland starting in early March, debuting at number four on the Íslenski listinn chart and topping the listing on the weeks of 20 and 27 March.
 In the United Kingdom, the song was released on 8 June 1998 but did not chart.
 The same month, on 27 June, the single debuted on the French Singles Chart at number 80.
 It reached its peak of number 34 on 8 August and spent a total of 14 weeks in the top 100.
 In Italy, "Nobody's Wife" peaked at number five and stayed on the chart for nine weeks.
 The song was released in the United States in September 1998 but failed to make a significant impact, charting only on the Billboard Heritage Rock chart at number 32.
 In March 2010, the single appeared on the German Singles Chart for only one week, at number 87.